lucasvitareli/lucasvitareli/README.md

 Lucas Vitareli
 # 👋 Hello!
 This is Lucas Vitareli,
-## I am a full stack developer student, currently focused on improving my skills in JavaScript.
+## I am a full stack developer student, currently focused on improving my skills in ReactJS.

 ## About Me
 - 🎓 I'm committed to expanding my knowledge in programming, especially in web development.
 I'm always looking for new challenges and opportunities to learn and grow.